DevExpress/testcafe/CONTRIBUTING.md

 -   Keep your sentences short and simple.
 Make sure that each sentence expresses only a single idea.
 -   Do not repeat the same piece of information.
 -   If possible, include interactive examples (codes samples, screenshots, etc.).

-When the suggestions satisfy the above rules, it helps the TestCafe team to update the documentation.